kolyasrbv/delivery_experiment/README.md

 - calculate the percentage change in the average delivery time in the test group compared to the control group

 **Data description**
-- order_id - id заказа
+- order_id - order id
-- delivery_time - время доставки в минутах
+- delivery_time - delivery time in minutes
-- district - район доставки
+- district - delivery area
-- experiment_group - экспериментальная группа
+- experiment_group - experimental group